 No, nothing can can prevent the lightning from striking.
 The purpose of a lightning protection system is to intercept the lightning strike and dissipate it safety into the ground.
 A lightning protection system doesn’t prevent a lightning strike; Lightning rods intercept a lightning strike and provide pathways to safely conduct the lightning to the ground.

 Lightning protection can be installed at any time for existing structures and new construction.
-At Taking Take of Lightning, our experts specialists can provide design, specification, consultation and installation services to develop a plan that best fits your project requirements.
+At Coastal Lightning Rods, our experts specialists can provide design, specification, consultation and installation services to develop a plan that best fits your project requirements.

 Lightning protection is not a do-it-yourself project.
 Qualified specialists use UL-listed materials.
 This ensures the installation complies with nationally recognized Safety Standards of LPI, NFPA and UL.
 It is highly recommended you hire a professional installer to install the lightning protection rod who knows about compliance and safety standards.
 If it is not done properly it it will not provide lightning protection to your structure.
 Moreover, there are guidelines for connections, rod size, base thickness, cable configuration, etc.